Payment startup Chipper Cash raises $6M for Southern Africa expansion – TechCrunch

 There are hundreds of payments startups across Africa looking to bring the continent’s large unbanked and underbanked populations onto mobile finance applications.

 Some products, such as M-Pesa in Kenya, have succeeded in reaching tens of millions.
-However, one characteristic of successful African fintech products is their use has been geographically segregated, with few apps able to scale widely across borders.
+However, one characteristic of successful African fintech products is that their use has been geographically segregated, with few apps able to scale widely across borders.

 Chipper Cash touts its ability to grow its P2P product in several countries in 2019, including Nigeria.